Eschatologue/CM_wiki/docs/spells/2nd-level.md

 You psychically lash out at one creature you can see within range.
 The target must make an Intelligence Saving Throw.
 On a failed save, the target takes 3d6 psychic damage, and it can't take a :rsc-reaction: **Reaction** until the end of its next turn.
 Moreover, on its next turn, it must choose whether it gets a move, an :rsc-action: **Action**, or a :rsc-bonus-action: **Bonus Action**; it gets only one of the three.
 On a successful save, the target takes half as much damage and suffers none of the spell's other effects.

-***At Higher Levels.*** When you cast this spell using a spell slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 3rd level or higher, you can target one additional creature for each slot level above 2nd.
 The creatures must be within 30 feet of each other when you target them.

 ### Vortex Warp
 *2nd-level conjuration*